SimCList – A C library for Lists

 Bugs and the rest

-One bug has been found in simclist-1.0 in list_concat(), whose output could become inconsistent after element deletion.
+In previous history: one bug has been found in simclist-1.0 in list_concat(), whose output could become inconsistent after element deletion.
 One bug in simclist-1.1 in list_insert_at(), whose output could become inconsistent when inserting in even-sized lists in position 0.
+One in simclist-1.4.4 where clearing a list with assertions enabled would trigger an assertion violation.

 If you encounter new bugs, or you have a comment or feature request, please report to mij@bitchx.it.